onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 :    The Peak tool allows the user to work with peaks and their peak lists.
 Users of NMRViewJ will recognize it as being similar to the Peak Inspector and having capabilities of the Peak Reference tool.

+Show Peak Table

+:    The Peak Table shows a table of all the peaks in a particular list.

-Show Peak Navigator
+Show Peak List Table

-:    The Peak Navigator will appear as a tool bar at the bottom of the current spectrum window.
-It allows stepping through a peak list and updating the spectrum display to a region around the current peak.
+:    The Peak List Table shows a table of all the current Peak Lists.
+The table includes information on what dataset the peak list is associated with, the assignments, the number of peaks in the list and the number of peaks that have been marked for deletion or assigned.

 Link By Labels

 :    This menu action will link peaks that have common labels.
-Once linked they will move in synchoriny when using the Peak Slider, and changing the label for one peak will change the label for all linked peak dimensions.
+Once linked they will move in synchrony when using the Peak Slider, and changing the label for one peak will change the label for all linked peak dimensions.

-Show Peak Slider

-:    The Peak Slider will appear as a tool bar at the bottom of the current spectrum window.
-When present peaks that are linked to each other will move together when any one peak is moved.
-The toolbar provides tools for freezing (and "thawing") peaks into the current position so they can't be moved.

-Show Path Tool

-:    Display a tool at the bottom of the spectrum window that can be used for finding and measuring peak paths present in experiments such as ligand or pressure titrations.

-Show Multiplet Analyzer

-:  Display a window containing tools for analyzing multiplets in one-dimensional spectra.

 Show Ligand Scanner

 :  Display a window containing tools for analyzing shifted peaks including minimum chemical shift changes and PCA analysis.

+Show NOE Table

+:  Display a window containing tools for calibrating and exporting NOE constraints.

+Show ZZ Tool

+:  Display a window containing tools for fitting ZZ (chemical exchange) datasets .

 **Assign Tools**

    These are all prototypes of new tools for assigning proteins and RNA.
 Under rapid development

-    Show Peak Assigner

-    Show Assign on Pick
+Assign on Pick

+: If this is active then when you pick a peak (in cursor peak-pick mode) you will be prompted for an assignment of the peak.
+The chemical shift of the pick position will be shown and if that positon overlaps existing assignments you will be given a list of assignments to choose from.
+If you close the window without clickign the **Assign** button the peak will be removed.

 Show Atom Browser

-    Show RunAboutX
+: Experimental tool for RNA assignments

 ### Window